SyedDaniyalHassan/Forsit-Backend/README.md

 # Ecommerce Admin API

-A RESTful API for managing an e-commerce platform's administrative functions, built with FastAPI and MySQL.
+A robust RESTful API for managing an e-commerce platform's administrative functions, built with FastAPI and MySQL.

 ## Technology Stack